-The National 2007

-Policy and the world of work, framework for prevention of further spread of HIV and mitigation of the socioeconomic impact of the induce immigration to the project area, and epidemic within the world of work in Uganda.
-The ultimately policy recognizes HIV/AIDS as a workplace issue, communicable infections, measures have been which should be treated like any other serious illnesses proposed in section 8.2. / conditions in the workplace.
+The National HIV/AIDS Policy and the world of work, 2007 The aim of this national policy is to provide a framework for prevention of further spread of HIV and mitigation of the socioeconomic impact of the epidemic within the world of work in Uganda.
+The policy recognizes HIV/AIDS as a workplace issue, which should be treated like any other serious illnesses / conditions in the workplace.
 It emphasizes the importance of promoting and protecting human rights, participation of people living with HIV/AIDS, gender equality as well as prevention, care, support and treatment as the major tools used in addressing the impact of HIV/AIDS in the world of work.
-It guides the overall response to HIV/AIDS in the world of work in Uganda.
+It guides the overall response to HIV/AIDS in the world of work in Uganda. substantial labor requirement that could induce immigration to the project area, and ultimately contribute to increased communicable infections, measures have been proposed in section 8.2. -- --- ---